 - Read it carefully

-- Write your annotation (“note”) and attach it to that item
+- Write your annotation (“note”) and attach it to that item.

 As you add your annotated items, use keyword tags to identify what the item is about.
 Additionally, tag the items you’ve contributed with your initials (e.g. “znw”) and include your initials at the conclusion of your annotation’s text.
+You can add and edit tags by switching to the “tags” tab in the right-hand window pane.

 This assignment is worth 100 points, with 20 points available for each of those 5 items.
 Those items that are relevant, appropriately scholarly, properly-documented and well-annotated will receive a full 20 points.